Gdw040199/DaptDiffusion/drag_bench_evaluation/README.md

 To run dragging results of DragDiffusion on images in "drag_bench_data", simply execute "run_drag_diffusion.py".
 Results will be saved in "drag_diffusion_res".

-### Step 4: evaluate mean distance and similarity.
+### Step 4: evaluate  similarity.
-To evaluate LPIPS score before and after dragging, execute "run_eval_similarity.py" To evaluate mean distance between target points and the final position of handle points (estimated by DIFT), execute "run_eval_point_matching.py"
+To evaluate FID and LPIPS score before and after dragging, execute "run_eval_similarity.py"

 # Expand the Dataset
 Here we also provided the labeling tool used by us in the file "labeling_tool.py".